Genteki/laikago_assignment0/readme.md

 # Assignment0

-Here is a assignment based on https://github.com/H-Y-H-Y-H/pybullet_robots
+Here is an assignment based on https://github.com/H-Y-H-Y-H/pybullet_robots

 ## Environment